 This discretionary grant program supports student-planned projects to prevent alcohol and other drug abuse and related behaviors, and to promote the development of comprehensive school health-related projects.
-FY 2013/2014 represents the 25th year of this grant program.
-We anticipate another mini-grant competition in fall of 2014.
+FY 2014/2015 represents the 26th year of this grant program.
+We anticipate another mini-grant competition in the fall of 2015.

 Funding priority goes to projects that